-- political, social, economic and labor instability - war, invasion, civil disturbance or acts of terrorism; - taking of property by nationalization or expropriation without fair compensation; - · changes in government policies and regulations and enforcement thereof, including selectivity or discrimination in the enforcement thereof; - · loss or non-renewal of treaties or similar agreements with foreign tax authorities; - difficulties in enforcement of contractual obligations; - imposition of limitations on conversions of currencies into U.S. dollars or remittance of dividends and other payments by international subsidiaries; - imposition or increase of withholding and other taxes on income remittances and other payments by international subsidiaries; - hyperinflation, currency devaluation or defaults in certain countries; - impositions or increase of investment and other restrictions or requirements by non-U.S. governments; - national and regional labor strikes, whether legal or illegal and other labor or social actions; - restrictive governmental trade policies, customs, tariffs, trade-wars, international boycotts, sanctions, import/export and other trade compliance regulations; and - financial uncertainties in our major international markets.
+- political, social, economic and labor instability - war, invasion, civil disturbance or acts of terrorism; - taking of property by nationalization or expropriation without fair compensation; - · changes in government policies and regulations and enforcement thereof, including selectivity or discrimination in the enforcement thereof; - loss or non-renewal of treaties or similar agreements with foreign tax authorities; - difficulties in enforcement of contractual obligations; - difficulties withdrawing or limitations with respect to accessing cash or earnings from our international subsidiaries and the conversion of currencies into U.S. dollars, including the remittance of dividends and other payments by our international subsidiaries; - imposition or increase of withholding and other taxes on income remittances and other payments by international subsidiaries; - hyperinflation, currency devaluation or defaults in certain countries;

+- impositions or increase of investment and other restrictions or requirements by non-U.S. governments; - national and regional labor strikes, whether legal or illegal and other labor or social actions; - restrictive governmental trade policies, customs, tariffs, trade-wars, international boycotts, sanctions, import/export and other trade compliance regulations; and - financial uncertainties in our major international markets.